no1nemo/KeyPose/README.md

 # Robotic Manipulation of Transparent Objects
 ## Transparent Object Dataset (TOD)
-The dataset used for this experiment can be found at https://sites.google.com/view/keypose
+The dataset used for this project can be found at https://sites.google.com/view/keypose
 ## KeyPose
 The code for KeyPose was used for all of the experiments.
 It can be found at https://github.com/google-research/google-research/tree/master/keypose
 The main modifications were to gen_tfrecords.py, predict.py and trainer.py.
 For the architecture changes the code for estimator.py, inputs.py, nets.py and trainer.py were changed.